Overview of ExpressVPN vs NordVPN

 Speed and performance

 Round 2 – Fight!
 Both ExpressVPN and NordVPN boast a huge number of servers, covering a variety of locations.
-NordVPN has 5,000+ servers in over 60 countries, while ExpressVPN has 2,000+ in more than 90 countries.
+NordVPN has 5500+ servers in 58 countries, while ExpressVPN has 3000+ in more than 90 countries.

 Ultimately, while these numbers are impressive, they’re not necessarily conclusive.
-The number of servers and locations is important to make sure you have a stable connection all over the globe and the speed doesn’t drop drastically when you’re switching from one server to another.
+The number of servers and locations is essential to make sure you have a stable connection all over the globe, and the speed doesn’t drop drastically when you’re switching from one server to another.

 Our speed testing shows a close fight – performance differences between NordVPN and ExpressVPN are rather negligible.
-In the end, ExpressVPN has a better jab and wins this particular round.
+In the end, NordVPN has a better jab and wins this particular round.

 Ease of use

 Both ExpressVPN and NordVPN are very user-friendly and easy to like.
 ExpressVPN is a bit more simple, but NordVPN is hands-down the better-looking of the two.

 It has another significant advantage as well – NordVPN’s options tab offers more choices, yet is very intuitive at the same time.
 A nice uppercut from NordVPN to end the 3rd round of ExpressVPN vs NordVPN.

 Torrenting and P2P